muon2998/MSRS/README.md

 - Introduce shrinkage into the model for the random effect, which helps reduce some statistical error

 ## Running LMEM in R
-In the main directory, you can find the R Markdown file that runs the script.
+In the main directory, you can find the [R Markdown file](LME random effects.Rmd) that runs the script.
-In the input_text_files folder, you will find
+In the [input_text_files folder](input_text_files/), you will find
 - 1 text file ([all_raw.xlsx](input_text_files/all_raw.xlsx)) that contains all the raw data (judge, abstract ID, score for each section, etc.)
 - 5 text files that contain the names of the judges
   - *Note 1: In hindsight, it be easier to have one text/Excel file that contains 2 columns -- Judge and Concentration.
 Then, the R script can pull the appropriate judges as needed rather than having 5 separate files for judges.*
-  - *Note 2: It could be worth changing the R Markdown file so that it takes input .xlsx or .csv files instead of .txt files since the former would be cleaner, and you wouldn't have to copy the data into a .txt file if it changes.*
+  - *~~Note 2: It could be worth changing the R Markdown file so that it takes input .xlsx or .csv files instead of .txt files since the former would be cleaner, and you wouldn't have to copy the data into a .txt file if it changes.~~* -- Fixed this 12/13/2020
 In the Example folder, you will find
 - [PDF](Example/LME-random-effects.pdf) of running the R script on the "Clinical" concentration
 - [Output files](Example/) from R after running the "Clinical" concentration